typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/no-confusing-void-expression.md

-# `no-confusing-void-expression`

-Requires expressions of type void to appear in statement position.

 Returning the results of an expression whose type is void can be misleading.
 Attempting to do so is likely a symptom of expecting a different return type from a function.
 Even if used correctly, it can be misleading for other developers,